 Later that year another request was sent to the colonial administrator of Bombay to provide more varieties *11.
 It also appears that R. B Sheridan, an official of Maryborough, donated mango seeds in early 1865*12, probably the progeny of John Bidwell's introduction a few decades earlier.
 Another donation from the governor of Mauritius arrived in late 1865*13.
 By 1867 a total of six varieties were reported to grow in the gardens*14 and that same year a selection of plants were dispatched to the Northern towns of Bowen and MacKay for local trials*15.

 In December 1868 the first mangos were fruiting in Bowen park.
 It was the Mauritian trees that achieved this milestone, but the other varieties planted throughout the park were also reported to be "healthy and vigorous"*10.
 The introduction of the fruit was a success and Queensland's status as the home of the Australian mango was secured.

-Throughout the mid 1860's the local papers had frequent advertisements for imported "Indian condiments" including mango chutneys, and there was clearly a local market for the produce.
+Throughout the mid 1860's Queensland newspapers had frequent advertisements for imported "Indian condiments" including mango chutneys, and there was clearly a local market for the produce.
 This puts some context to the intense public interest in the Acclimatization Society's efforts.
-What may seem like trivial gardening experiments today were of critical importance to the burgeoning colony and its future self sufficiency.
+What may seem like trivial gardening experiments today were of critical importance to the burgeoning colony and its future self-sufficiency.

-What is particularly striking about the early Mango cultivation is the wide range of varieties that were available to gardeners and commercial growers.
+What is particularly striking about the early mango cultivation is the sheer range of varieties available.
 An 1885 inventory of Bowen Park and Botanical Gardens lists seven varieties, including the wonderfully named "Malda", "Bindabonnee" and "Chuckchapea"*18.

 1885 inventory of Mango varieties in Bowen Park